title-image

 Step 12.

-Click on the Foreground and Stroke properties box
+On the Foreground and Stroke properties pick Gradient fill and choose the

 Use these settings